Too high pressure up to 22 hours a day is quite common - pressure management can lower the pressure and reduce water loss

 Advantages of pressure management in the supply network

-Controlling and regulating the pressure in the water supply network can provide savings on resources as well as reduce the level of non-revenue water.
+Efficient control and regulation of pressure in the water supply network can provide significant resource savings as well as reduce non-revenue water levels.

-Pressure management is considered the single most beneficial and cost-effective leakage management activity.
-Most pipe bursts occur not only because of high pressure, but rather due to ongoing pressure fluctuations forcing the pipes to continuously expand and contract, resulting in stress fractures.
-However, there is a physical relationship between leakage flow rate and pressure.
-The higher or lower the pressure, the higher or lower the leakage rate.
-Thus, the pressure should be kept at a minimum without affecting the consumers’ needs.
+Pressure management is considered the most beneficial and cost-effective leakage management activity.
+Pipe bursts occur not only because of high pressure but also due to frequent pressure fluctuations.
+This forces the pipes to repeatedly expand and contract, resulting in pipe stress and fractures.
+Moreover, there is a direct correlation between leakage flow rate and pressure – higher pressure leads to higher leakage rate and vice versa.
+For this reason, the pressure should be kept at a minimum level, ensuring consumer needs are met and not overburdening the network.

-The pressure at the consumers depends on the friction in the supply line.
-To compensate for the friction, the inlet pressure is typically higher than the required minimum pressure.
+The pressure consumers experience depends on the friction in the supply line.
+Flow rates are influenced by friction and therefore fluctuates based on consumption.
+To compensate for the friction, utilities tend to set the inlet pressure higher than the required minimum.

 Water flow and pressure in the water network without any pressure management - illustration